-Submit your presentation to the session chair via email, as an attachment.
-Draft presentations are due to session chairs by August 15, 2013.
-All final presentations are due to your session chair by August 28, 2013.
 If internal company technical and/or legal reviews are required by your employer, plan accordingly and prepare your work well in advance so that you are able to meet the deadlines.
-It is important that presenters adhere to the above schedule.
+AIChE continues to move toward inclusion of GCPS presentations in web casting activities so it is important that presenters adhere to the above schedule.
 It is suggested that you also bring a copy of your presentation with you to the conference on a USB drive.